You are using an outdated browser. Please upgrade your browser to improve your experience.

 “I am interested in all aspects of livestock and companion animal medicine, so I enjoy the variety our practice offers.” says Aaron.

-Dr. Marcia Barck is a 2014 graduate of Iowa State University College of Veterinary Medicine and received her Bachelor of Arts (BA) in Biology at St. Olaf College in Northfield, MN.
+Dr. Marcia Barck is a 2014 graduate of Iowa State University College of Veterinary Medicine in Ames, IA.
+She received her Bachelor of Arts (BA) in Biology at St. Olaf College in Northfield, MN.

-When not at the clinic, she enjoys cooking, hiking, camping, canoeing, golfing and reading as well as spending time with her pets.
-Marcia lives in Morris with her Labrador, Griffin, and rabbit, Ember.
+When not at the clinic, she enjoys cooking, hiking, camping, canoeing, traveling and reading as well as spending time with her dog and rabbit, Kenai and Ember.

 Sarah Granger was born and raised in Morris.
 She is a UMM alumnus and a 1985 graduate of the Medical Institute of Minnesota’s Veterinary Technology program.
 After working for several years in private practice and then the Small